meteor/meteor/guide/source/security.md

 If someone comes along and passes a non-ID selector like `{}`, they will end up deleting the entire collection.

-<h3 id="validated-method">mdg:validated-method</h3>
+<h3 id="jam-method">jam:method</h3>

-To help you write good Methods that exhaustively validate their arguments, we've written a wrapper package for Methods that enforces argument validation.
-Read more about how to use it in the [Methods article](methods.html#validated-method).
+To help you write good Methods that exhaustively validate their arguments, you can use a community package for Methods that enforces argument validation.
+Read more about how to use it in the [Methods article](methods.html#jam-method).
 The rest of the code samples in this article will assume that you are using this package.
 If you aren't, you can still apply the same principles but the code will look a little different.

 <h3 id="user-id-client">Don't pass userId from the client</h3>